polywrap/ethers/wraps/core/README.md

 # ethers-core wrap

 Wrap that allows you to interact with Ethereum Blockchain.
-See [schema](./polywrap.graphql) to see the available functions & arguments.
+Go to [schema](./polywrap.graphql) to see the available functions & arguments.